 List of most error messages

-Descriptions of most error messages
+Description of error messages

 raspiBackup ends with an error and didn't create a backup